 Yellow helps to even out skin tone overall, so use this on your face in areas that need equalizing.
 Yellow is the safest concealer color and works well for women who need basic concealing in general.

-Especially under your eyes, loose powder over top of concealer helps to set it in place and goes one step further to even out skin tone.
+Loose powder over top of concealer helps to set it in place and goes one step further to even out skin tone—especially under your eyes.
 Simply use a translucent powder with a large, fluffy brush to sweep powder over the concealer.

 When choosing a concealer, go about one shade lighter than your foundation.
 If you’re applying concealer to dark or red areas, using one shade lighter than the rest of your makeup will help to even out those tones.
 Be wary not to go too much lighter (or darker) with the product, though, as it can be a dead giveaway that you’re wearing too much makeup.